gmcgeehen/hack_ai/README.md

 ## Future Improvements
 _Some things that we did not get around to doing during this hackathon was giving real-time feedback to the user about how their excercises were.
 Like say for a pushup, we could take a range at the angle that they elbow and shoulder had and depending on how close it is to a proper rep, we could give it a rating.
 With that rating this could almost be like a coach for some people and it could help people record themselves with their form and then look back at it with a computer vision aspect to it that takes precise measurements and checks everything for you.
 One final thing that we would like to do is add more exercises!_

+## Current Known Bugs
+- _The program sometimes gets overloaded and can crash_
+- _MacOS users may have probelms opening their mp4 files natively._

 ## Acknowledgments
 - Special thanks to the **Artificial Intelligence Club at OSU** for organizing the event.
 - Shoutout to our mentors and fellow participants for their support and insights!